Sarah-W/svelte-geo/README.md

 **mousemove**
 **mouseenter**
 **mouseleave**
-Mouse events are dispatched when the SVG elements in the `<Featurelayer>` are interacted with. `e.detail` contains the originating event and the feature proprtites.
+Mouse events are dispatched when the `<svg>` elements in the `<Featurelayer>` are interacted with. `e.detail` contains the originating event and the feature.

 ### slot
 Any SVG elements placed inside the `<FeatureLayer>` element will be rendered as a tooltip with its origin at the position of the mouse pointer.
-Slot prop `hoveredFeature` is provided and contains the feature properties.
+Slot prop `hoveredFeature` is provided and contains the feature.